 Long Lake Conservation CenterPalisade

 Long Lake Conservation Center is a nature school - one of Minnesota's six Residential Environmental Learning Centers.
-Our mission is to inspire a deep appreciation of nature, promote wise use of our natural resources and foster a lifelong stewardship of the environment.
-We have dormitory style lodging and a cafeteria where we serve breakfast, lunch and dinner to groups come for three-day, two-night nature field trips.
+The center's mission is to inspire a deep appreciation of nature, promote wise use of natural resources and foster a lifelong stewardship of the environment.
+They have dormitory style lodging and a cafeteria where they serve breakfast, lunch and dinner to groups come for three-day, two-night nature field trips.

 Itasca State ParkPark Rapids